College athletics in the United States: Professional pay

 Colleges such as University of Connecticut (UConn), Syracuse University, and Kansas State University have some of the worst graduation rates in the country for their student-athletes.
-UConn had a 25% graduation rate until recently it rose to 50%.
+UConn had a 25% graduation rate until recently as it rose to 50%.
 Yet, UConn still receives $1.4 million competing in the NCAA tournament, despite the low number of graduates.
 Paying these athletes would give some incentive to stay and finish college.

 In 2013, Steve Spurrier, the head football coach of the South Carolina Gamecocks, said that all 28 men's football and basketball coaches in South Carolina's conference, the SEC, favored paying athletes up to $300 per game for football players and a little less for basketball players.
 It would cost the SEC about $280,000 per year.

 Jalen Rose has a similar view to Spurrier's, as he believes that student athletes should be given a stipend of $2500 per semester.

 The College Athletes Players Association (CAPA) focuses on the idea of giving compensation to football and basketball players.
 The CACA has not decided if this will affect sports that do not make money for schools.
 The NCAA has rejected the definition of student-athletes a "employees".

 Several college athletes have been accused of financial improprieties, including Reggie Bush, Cam Newton, and Johnny Manziel.

 A USA Today article takes issue with the critics because the terms had been drawn up by the colleges:

 Because of their demanding schedules, most athletes have no time to make any additional money, making it difficult to help support needy family members.
 In 2010 ESPN published an article about Ohio State football players that had been sanctioned by the NCAA for accepting free tattoos and selling memorabilia they had earned.
 However, there are many that argue that student athletes selling of personal and earned memorabilia is their right, with gray-areas where which the NCAA has a hard time justifying their punishments.